Superyou/papers/asplos_rebuttal.md

 I think he mentioned this as weakness with no evidence.
 Better to ask him to provide more details.

-* **QD:  Important to block speculative transmission of non-speculatively accessed secrets
+* **QD:  Important to block speculative transmission of non-speculatively accessed secrets?**

 Actually we shared the similar threat model with Dolma.
 A secret value could be accessed by a non-speculative instruction and store into a register before the start of the speculation.